EarthScope: Science

-There are seven topics that EarthScope will address with the use of the observatories.
+There were seven topics the EarthScope program addressed with the use of the observatories.

 Convergent Margin Processes

 Convergent margins, also known as convergent boundaries, are active regions of deformation between two or more tectonic plates colliding with one another.
 Convergent margins create areas of tectonic uplift, such as mountain ranges or volcanoes.
-EarthScope is focusing on the boundary between the Pacific Plate and the North American Plate in the western United States.
-EarthScope will provide GPS geodetic data, seismic images, detailed seismicity, magnetotelluric data, InSAR, stress field maps, digital elevation models, baseline geology, and paleoseismology for a better understanding of convergent margin processes.
+EarthScope focused on the boundary between the Pacific Plate and the North American Plate in the western United States.
+EarthScope provided GPS geodetic data, seismic images, detailed seismicity, magnetotelluric data, InSAR, stress field maps, digital elevation models, baseline geology, and paleoseismology for a better understanding of convergent margin processes.

-A few questions hoping to be answered by EarthScope include:
+A few questions EarthScope addressed include: